Prahladpuri Temple: Multan Riots

 In August 1880, the Mahant obtained consent from local civil and military authorities to install the 45 ft. spire.
 Construction continued for about three months before the Mahdoom of the mausoleum petitioned Cordery, the Commissioner of Multan, for a cease order.
 Upon investigation, Cordery reported to Lt.
 Governor Egerton, who decided to not only reinstate the 1876 agreement but also ask Hindus to cede possession of the compound well and an adjacent plot.
 The Hindus appealed before Viceroy Ripon, and c.
 August 1881, a committee composed of six people each from the Hindu and Muslim community was set up to arrive at a compromise — their proposed solution was to allow the spire but as a compensation, grant the sole possession of the well and ownership of the plot to the Muslims.

 Before the solution could be approved by the government and implemented, the town got enmeshed in the communal tensions fomenting across Punjab against the backdrop of Arya Samaj's cow-protectionist movements.
 The question of transport and sale of beef in Multan town became an affair of competitive communalism.
 On 20 September 1881, a riot erupted and spanned over two days, resulting in 50,000 rupees worth of damage but no casualties.
-Hindu rioters had burned a mosque in the city's bazaar, attacked the Walli Muhammadi Mosque, and incinerated a Quran.
-A Muslim mob retaliated about 2 hours later, arsoning the Prahladpuri temple.
+Hindu rioters had burned a mosque in the city's bazaar, attacked the Walli Muhammadi Mosque, and incinerated a Quran; in retaliation, a Muslim mob arsoned the Prahladpuri temple.

 However, the temple was quickly renovated by the Hindu community.

-Finally, on 14 October, the government issued its decision — the local authority lacked jurisdiction to decide on the issue of additions to the temple structure, and hence, the Hindus were to either dismantle the spire or follow the compromise arrived at by the committee.
+A month later, on 14 October, the government issued its decision — the local authorities lacked jurisdiction to decide on the issue of additions to the temple structure, and hence, the Hindus were to either dismantle the spire or follow the compromise arrived at by the committee.
 On 29 October, the Hindus decided in favor of the latter.
 A well for the Hindus was constructed in an adjacent plot and a wall erected between the mausoleum and the temple.

 Beyond riots

-In the early morning of 7 November 1912, miscreants removed an image of Lakshmi and threw it in a nearby well after stealing the crown; the Hindu devotees blamed local Muslims.
+In the early morning of 7 November 1912, miscreants removed an image of Lakshmi from the temple and threw it in a nearby well after stealing the crown; the Hindu devotees blamed local Muslims.
 On 23 January 1913, a Panchayat (trans. assemblage) of Hindus removed the incumbent Mahant leading to protracted litigation.

 Independent Pakistan

 After the creation of Pakistan, most Hindus migrated to India, but the few remaining Hindus of the city continued to manage the temple affairs.
-Eventually, the image of Narasimha was taken away to a temple in Haridwar in the 70s, and the Evacuee Trust Property Board (ETPB) took over the site, in whose hands it fell into a state of neglect; a madrasa got established inside the temple premises.
+Eventually, the image of Narasimha was taken away to a temple in Haridwar in the 70s, and the Evacuee Trust Property Board (ETPB) took over the site, in whose hands it fell into a state of neglect; a madrasa got established inside the temple premises sometime in the 80s.
 Despite this, the temple continued to be a prominent landmark in Multan and even had a dharamshala.